raguay/EmailIt/README.md

 # EmailIt

-A simple program for sending emails quickly through the EmailItServer.
+A simple program for sending markdown formatted emails quickly.
 It also has notes, scripts to act on the text, and templates.
 I'm still actively developing this program, but the basics are functional.
 I've only built it as a macOS universal build.
 I'll be adding other builds in the future.
 This program is built with [Wails](https://wails.io/) and [Svelte](https://svelte.dev/).

+I just launched the V2.0.0 release candidate that has no outside requirements to run.
+It is now completely a Wails 2.0 program that stands on it's own.
+Many more features to come.

 If you have questions, you can ask them in the [Discussions](https://github.com/raguay/EmailIt/discussions).
 If you have a bug, please create an [Issue](https://github.com/raguay/EmailIt/issues) for it.
 Thanks.